-You will have then to select the infrastructure type (Google Cloud, AWS, OpenStack, Hosts Pool) and provide a name to the location on which you want to deploy the full stack, then you will be asked to provide configuration values depending on the infrastructure type.
+You will have then to select the type of infrastructure (Google Cloud, AWS, OpenStack, Hosts Pool) on which you want to deploy the full stack, then you will be asked to provide configuration values depending on the selected infrastructure.

-The command line option --review allows to review and update all configuration values before proceeding to the deployment, opening the editor specified in the environment variable EDITOR if defined or using vi or vim if available.
+The command line option -review allows to review and update all configuration values before proceeding to the deployment, opening the editor specified in the environment variable EDITOR if defined or using vi or vim if available.